bacalhau-project/bacalhau/docs/examples/data-engineering/DuckDB/index.md

 ## Running Arbitrary SQL commands

-Below is the `bacalhau docker run` command to to run arbitrary SQL commands over yellow taxi trips dataset
+Below is the `bacalhau docker run` command to to run arbitrary SQL commands over the yellow taxi trips dataset

 ```bash